How do I create a Budget (SQL)

 • Allocate addons

-1. Click [Next]
+2. Click [Next]

-Export budget to job cost wizard: Step 3
+3. Export budget to job cost wizard

 In this step, you can include a phase for the budget in Sage 100 Contractor.
 To include a phase, you must specify the sort level in the estimate that corresponds to the phase in Sage 100 Contractor.

-To export a budget – Step 3:
+To export a budget

-1. (Optional) Select the Include an estimate sort level to be used as a Sage 100 Contractor Phase check box, as needed.
+1. (Optional) Select the Include an estimate sort level to be used as a Sage 100 Contractor Phase checkbox, as needed.

-If you select the check box, a list box containing all estimate sort levels becomes available.
+2. If you select the check box, a list box containing all estimate sort levels becomes available.

-2. Click [Next].
+4. Click [Next].

-Export budget to job cost wizard: Step 4
+4. Export budget to job cost wizard

-To export a budget – Step 4
+To export a budget

 1. In the Report destination options, select File or None.